 Six Sigma is the most math intensive of the three methodologies and uses statistics to drive and validate ideas and processes.
 The others use more subjective input but all three require data and math to some extent.

-It's hard to balance a line of processes if the output is highly variable and contains yield losses, waste, etc. All three play a role and there is some overlap in each of the methods which is the reason why Lean Six Sigma has become more popular.
+It's hard to balance a line of processes if the output is highly variable and contains yield losses, waste, etc. All three programs play a role and there is some overlap in each of the methods which is the reason why Lean Six Sigma has become more popular.

 Learn more about Lean Manufacturing